pyroscope/rtorrent-ps/docs/install.rst

 The script can be called again to get updates from `GitHub`, **but will overwrite all standard configuration files** with their new version.
-To safely customize configuration, provide your own version of standard files and list the replaced files in the ``.rcignore`` file, add your own *additional* files, or as mentioned use the ``_rtlocal.rc`` file.
+To safely customize configuration, provide your own version of standard files under a new name, and list the replaced files in the ``rtorrent.d/.rcignore`` file.

+For anything special not covered by standard configuration, add your own *additional* files, or as mentioned use the ``_rtlocal.rc`` file.